erick-0511/Permutation_Cipher/README.md

 <div align="center">P<sup>-1</sup>: x -> x</div>

-Where:
-- The permutation takes a value from P and changes it to another value of P

 ## Characteristics
 - Read a file text (message) without extension (It's assumed to be .txt)
 - Read a permutation (for example: 4 5 2 1 3)